Shaktimaan: Main characters

-Shaktimaan / Gangadhar
+Shaktimaan / Gangadhar Vidhyadhar Mayadhar Omkarnath Shasthri

 Actor Mukesh Khanna portrays the main character of the show Shaktimaan and his alter ego Gangadhar.
 In the show, Shaktimaan was depicted as a character who had attained superhuman powers through meditation and five elements of nature.
 He is trained by a mystical sect of saints to fight against all odds and defeat the evil prevailing within the society.

 Shaktimaan's alter ego is Gangadhar, who is a funny geek.
 He works as a photographer in a daily newspaper office to maintain his secret identity.
 He is portrayed as the complete opposite of Shaktimaan.

-Gita Viswas
+Gita Vishwas

-Gita Viswas (Vaishnavi Mahant, previously Kitu Gidwani), the female lead in the serial, used to work as a brave news reporter in Aaj Ki Awaaz.
+Gita Vishwas (Vaishnavi Mahant, previously Kitu Gidwani), the female lead in the serial, used to work as a brave news reporter in Aaj Ki Awaaz.
 She was the first to report about Shaktimaan in a newspaper and named the superhero Shaktimaan.
 Incidentally, she was the only reporter to get interviews with Shaktimaan as Gangadhar used to accompany her as a photographer on missions.
 She died in a crash planned by Dr. Jackal.
 As Shaktimaan loved her, he brought her back to life again using his power, which resulted in losing his powers temporarily due to his against the nature actions.
 Gita came to know about this after Shaktimaan regained power with the vow that he will never repeat the same mistake again.
 To ensure this, she planned to leave the country.
 In the lead up to that situation, she got to know about Shaktimaan's dual character for the third time.
 But unlike the first two occasions, Shaktimaan didn't erase it from Gita's memory this time as she promised to keep it secret forever.

 One year later^{‡}, after Aaj Ki Awaaz was shut down, its staff members persuaded Gita in returning to India to join them to release Shaktimaan comics.
 Later, she teamed up with Gangadhar again and joined KR TV as a television reporter while working for the comics simultaneously.

-^{‡} – When the journalist character Gita Viswas was written out of the series, fan protests prompted the producers to bring her back.
+^{‡} – When the journalist character Gita Vishwas was written out of the series, fan protests prompted the producers to bring her back.